- City Services

 Snow Removal from Public Sidewalks

 All ice and snow should be removed from the public sidewalk of a property, including the curb ramp (portion of the sidewalk that leads to the street crosswalk area), within 24 hours of the end of the snowfall.
 If the sidewalk fails to be cleared, the City will remove the ice and snow and the property owner will be issued both an invoice and a citation.
 As a reminder, shoveling, plowing or blowing snow onto the roadway or alley will result in a fine.
-To report public sidewalks that have not been shoveled more than 24 hours after the end of the snowfall, you may report it online at Let Us Help or call the Building Inspection and Neighborhood Services Department at 414-302-8420 during the hours of 8 a.m. to 5 p.m.
+To report public sidewalks that have not been shoveled more than 24 hours after the end of the snowfall, you may report it online at Let Us Help or call the Code Enforcement Department at 414-302-8420 during the hours of 8 a.m. to 5 p.m.

 When, in the opinion of the Director of Public Works, snowfall accumulation of at least 3 inches jeopardizes the public safety and welfare of the City, the Director may declare a snow emergency.
 Once declared, parking is prohibited on major emergency thoroughfares for the duration of the emergency.